SkyrimAlternativeDevelopers/SkyrimVRTools/README.md

 ---

 ## Developing Plugins
-To use PapyrusVR in one of your plugins you can use it as a dynamic library.
+You can use PapyrusVR functionalities in your plugin by using the PapyrusVR API.

 Download the API headers files from the [releases page](https://github.com/artumino/PapyrusVR/releases) or get them from the current branch under the api folder.

 Make sure to add the headers to your include path.

+You'll also need the OpenVR v1.0.10 libs and headers file.
+(We plan to remove this dependecy further down the road)

-The PapyrusVR API currently gives you access to the VRManager and to the pose events dispatcher.
+The PapyrusVR API currently gives you access to the VRManager and to the pose event dispatcher.

-During your plugin load register to the Messaging interface and listen for messages coming from PapyrusVR.
+During your plugin load register to the Messaging interface and listen for the kMessage_PostLoad coming from SKSE.
+Once you recive this message you can use the messaging interface to listen for messages coming from PapyrusVR.

-PApyrusVR will send a message on Init with evevry adress needed to use the API correctly.
+PapyrusVR will send a message on Init with every address needed to use the API correctly as payload.

 Here is an example on how to use the API:
 ```C++